 Wafer Type Butterfly Valve

 A wafer-type butterfly valve is sandwiched between two pipe flanges and the flange bolts surround the valve body.
 This is the most economical butterfly valve.
-Long bolts are used covering both flanges and valve body.
-A wafer butterfly valve provides sealing against bi-directional pressure difference in the fluid flow.
+Long bolts are used to cover both flanges and the valve body.
+A wafer butterfly valve provides sealing against bi-directional pressure differences in the fluid flow.
 The wafer version of the butterfly valves is designed to protect against a tight seal and two-way pressure difference.

 Butterfly Valve Advantages

-Butterfly Valves provides many advantages as compared to other valve types.
+Butterfly Valves provide many advantages as compared to other valve types.

 - Compact design; little space requirement.